nhsconnect/ITK-FHIR-eDischarge/pages/design/explore.md

 - SHALL implement ITK3 Sender and/or Receiver Responsibilities as per <a href="https://developer.nhs.uk/apis/itk3messagedistribution-2-9-0/explore_s_and_r.html" target="_blank">ITK3 Sender and Receiver Requirements</a>.
 - SHALL support the XML format for all NHS Digital document and message flows.

-## FHIR Conformance ##

-Systems SHOULD declare a Conformance using the FHIR Resource Capability Statement identifying the list of message definitions supported.